A Pro-Trump ‘Police Lives Matter’ Group Pulled After Facebook Learned It Was Based Out Of Kosovo

 “The vast majority of ads run by these accounts didn’t specifically reference the US presidential election, voting or a particular candidate.
 Rather, the ads and accounts appeared to focus on amplifying divisive social and political messages across the ideological spectrum — touching on topics from LGBT matters to race issues to immigration to gun rights.”

 Other countries have been involved in pushing divisive and sometimes fabricated news to American audiences.
-During the 2016 election, a series of websites pushing false stories arose from Macedonia, which reportedly pulled in thousands of dollars — and sometimes much more — from advertising revenue.
+During the 2016 election, a series of websites pushing false stories arose from Macedonia, reportedly pulling in thousands of dollars — and sometimes much more — from advertising revenue.